-Graduate programs at Quincy University use a uniform system of grading as follows: A 4.00 Indicates excellent academic performance at the graduate level.
-A- 3.70 B+ 3.30 Indicates above average academic performance at the graduate level.
-B 3.00 Indicates average academic performance at the graduate level.
-B- 2.70 C+ 2.30 C 2.00 Indicates below average, but passing academic performance at the grad- uate level.
+Graduate programs at Quincy University use a uniform system of grading as follows:

+g 4.00 Indicates excellent academic performance at the graduate level.
+3.70 3.30 Indicates above average academic performance at the graduate level.
+3.00 Indicates average academic performance at the graduate level.
+2.70 2.30 2.00 Indicates below average, but passing academic performance at the grad- uate level.
 This is the minimum grade for which graduate credit is earned and each graduate program may limit the number of "C" grades that are allowed.
-F 0.00 Indicates academic performance of poor quality which will not be accepted for degree credit for any Quincy University graduate degree program.
-IN Incompl ete A grade of "IN" (Incomplete) may be assigned only for exceptional cases by the course instructor.
+0.00 Indicates academic performance of poor quality which will not be accepted for degree credit for any Quincy University graduate degree program.
+Incomplete A grade of "IN" (Incomplete) may be assigned only for exceptional cases by the course instructor.
 A grade of "I" must be removed by the due date set by the instructor.
 This is not to exceed one full semester after the one in which it was granted unless approved as stated in the Incompletes section; otherwise it will be converted to an "F".
-P Passing This grade is given only in clinical arrangements, practica, or internships that have been designated by the program director.
+Passing This grade is given only in clinical arrangements, practica, or internships that have been designated by the program director.
 A grade of "P" adds credit but does not affect the grade point average.
-W Withdra wn This means the student was allowed to withdraw without penalty from a course in compliance with the policy stated in the Withdrawal from Courses section.
+Withdrawn This means the student was allowed to withdraw without penalty from a course in compliance with the policy stated in the Withdrawal from Courses section.
 Instructors cannot issue grades of "W".
-AU Audit Indicates that the student has registered for the course on a non-credit basis.
+Audit Indicates that the student has registered for the course on a non-credit basis.
 No grade or credit is given.
-DE Deferred Indicates the grade has been deferred.
+Deferred Indicates the grade has been deferred.
 A "DE" grade may be given for a project, internship, thesis, or clinical experience that is incomplete at the end of the semester.
+4.00 3.70 3.30 2.70 2.30 2.00 3.70 3.30 3.00 2.70 2.30 2.00 Incomplete Passing Withdrawn Audit